-As president of Kakaako United, Sharon has worked hard for five years to improve our district's quality of life.
+As former president of Kakaako United, Sharon worked hard for five years to improve our district's quality of life.
 The law establishing Kakaako as a special district, §206E-1, seeks remedies for "vast, unmet community development needs," including:

 …residential areas which do not have facilities necessary for basic liveability, such as parks and open space.

 Sharon has demanded that the law be followed, referring specifically to the National Recreation and Park Association's standard for the amount of "playgrounds, recreation centers, and athletic fields".
 That standard, set in the early 1900s, was one acre per 2,000 people; a standard still used by the City and County of Honolulu.
 More recently, the national standard has grown to 9.6 acres per 1,000 people, including for communities Kakaako's size.